ThisIsntTheWay/viac-wealth-getter/README.md

 # VIAC 3a Wealth Getter
-Gets total monies of a VIAC 3a portfolio.
+Gets total monies of all VIAC 3a portfolios.

 ## Usage
 ```bash